Jack Stratton (musician)

 Jack Stratton (born c.
-1987), also known by the mononym Vulfmon, is an American multi-instrumentalist, composer, bandleader, audio engineer, and video producer based in Los Angeles.
+1987), also known by the mononym Vulfmon, is an American multi-instrumentalist, songwriter, record producer, and video producer based in Los Angeles.
 He is best known as the founder and bandleader of the funk band Vulfpeck.
 He released his first full-length album, Here We Go Jack, in 2022 and has since released three additional albums.